Naoghuman/articles/SokubanFX/02_Create-first-prototype.md

 create the [SokubanFX] project all basic functionalities which I want was implemented :grinning: :sunglasses: .

-> Logging, Database-Handling, ActionEvent-Handling, Properties-Handling and support
+> Logging, ActionEvent- and Properties-Handling,  support for the [JavaFX]
-> for the [JavaFX] development, easy generation from an executable jar file.
+> development, easy generation from an executable jar file aso.

 For more detailed informations plz see the article [01 Setup the project].